Deducteam/lambdapi/docs/ui/emacs.rst

 * ``C-x RET C-\``: enter unicode characters in minibuffer using LaTeX
 * ``M-x customize-group lambdapi``: customize window layout
 * ``C-c C-r``: refresh window layout
+* Click on a symbol to discover its type in the bottom line

 As always with emacs, if you were to be dissatisfied with these keybindings, you can change them easily!